ValerioMedeiros/BEval/README.md

 1. Download this file [BIntegration.jar].

 2. Move the file `BIntegration.jar` to $AtelierBInstallationDirectory/AB/extensions (Mac Os) or $AtelierBInstallationDirectory/extensions (Linux).
+In general, $AtelierBInstallationDirectory is /Application/AtelierB.app/ (Mac Os) or /opt/AtelierB (Linux).

 3. In terminal, type: